jennillo/AstroComp-Journal/README.md

 A collection of my coding solutions, training notes, and problem-solving progress as I grow in the world of competitive programming.

 ## What You'll Find Here
-- Solutions to contests (Codeforces, AtCoder, etc.)
+- Solutions to contests (Codeforces, CSES, etc.)
 - Notes on algorithms and data structures
 - Templates and snippets
 - Personal progress and training logs